kalte0/BMC-CS-151.github.io/labs/Lab07.md

 checkstyle, unit testing, and implementing an interface.

 ### Signing out
-You do not need to be signed out by a TA for this lab.
-You will be submitting your code on Gradescope.

-Remember, your code **must** pass the checkstyle.

-Files to submit include:
-- `LinkedBinaryTree.java`
-- `TestLinkedBinaryTree.java`
+Before leaving, make sure your TA/instructor have signed you out of the lab.
+If you finish the lab early, you are free to go.
+If you do not finish the lab in time, you will need to go to office hours so that a TA can check your work.